rust-lang/reference/src/items/associated-items.md

 related to Options, so should be associated.

-Every associated item kind comes in two varieties: definitions that contain the actual implementation and declarations that declare specifications for definitions.
+Every associated item kind comes in two varieties: definitions that contain the actual implementation and declarations that declare signatures for definitions.

 It is the declarations that make up the contract of traits and what it available